Clear Skies Tonight/Sunshine for Thursday

 THURSDAY NIGHT: Increasing cloudiness with showers developing late.
 Low: 58°.

-FRIDAY: A chance for scattered showers and a few thunderstorms, ending by late afternoon.
-Partly sunny skies.
+FRIDAY: Partly sunny skies.
+A chance for scattered showers and a few thunderstorms, ending by late afternoon/early evening.
 High: 72°.

 Copyright 2022 KWQC.
 All rights reserved.